What is a Yoga Garden

 Can a yoga garden be indoors?

 Yes.
-If outdoor space isn’t available, use plants near a bright window and create a small mat zone.
-Green views still help.
+If outdoor space is not available, use plants near a bright window and create a small mat zone.
+Green views can still feel supportive.

 Do I need special plants?

-No—start with hardy, calming plants you enjoy.
-The best “powerhouse plant” is the one you’ll actually care for.
+No. Start with hardy, calming plants you enjoy.
+The best plant is the one you will actually care for.

 Medical disclaimer: The information on Resilient Roots is for educational purposes only and is not intended as medical advice.
 Always consult with a qualified healthcare provider before starting any new herbal or therapeutic treatment.